wollac11/credit_score_demo/README.md

 -   **Accessibility:** Add content descriptions and other accessibility features to ensure the app is fully usable with screen readers like TalkBack.

 -   **Localisation:** Provide translations for all user-facing strings to make the app accessible to a wider audience.

-The tests use a `MainCoroutineRule` to manage the dispatcher for coroutines in a test environment.

 ## How to Build and Run